google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 We have focused our attention on thermometers that take the surface temperature of household objects like your grill or pizza oven.

-If you want an infrared thermometer for taking body temperature for medical purposes you should look for a thermometer for that special purpose like the Ankovo Infrared Forehead and Ear thermometer.
+Suppose you want an infrared thermometer ftottakebody temperature for medical purposes. n that case, you should look for a thermometer for that special purpose, like the Ankovo Infrared Forehead and Ear thermometer.

 Emissivity

-Emissivity is a reference to the efficiency with which a surface emits thermal energy.
+Emissivity refers to the efficiency with which a surface emits thermal energy.

-Different surfaces have different emissivity levels.
-As we mentioned earlier, infrared thermometers can have trouble getting an accurate reading from certain materials, such as highly polished stainless steel.
+Different surfaces have different emissivity levels. s mentioned earlier, infrared thermometers can have trouble getting an accurate reading from certain materials, such as highly polished stainless steel.

-To compensate for this, some models of infrared thermometers have a variable emissivity setting.
-If you are cooking with a lot of materials with low emissivity ratings, such as anodized aluminum or copper, its best to invest in an infrared thermometer with a changeable emissivity setting
+To compensate for this, some models of infrared thermometers have a variable emissivity setting. f you are cooking with a lot of materials with low emissivity ratings, such as anodized aluminum or copper, it’s beit’so invest in an infrared thermometer with a changeable emissivity setting

 Optics

-The optics for infrared thermometers come in one of three types: no lens, fresnel lens, and mica lens.
-Each has its own advantages and disadvantages, and the lens type you choose can have a significant effect on how well your Infrared Heat Gun Thermometer performs in certain conditions.
+The optics for infrared thermometers come in one of three types: no lens, Fresnel lens, and mica lens. ach has its advantages and disadvantages, and the lens type you choose can significantly affect how well your Infrared Heat Gun Thermometer performs in certain conditions.

-A no-lens thermometer doesn’t use a lens to focus the infrared radiation onto its sensors.
-Because of this, they are more robust, less expensive, and smaller than other types of Infrared Heat Gun Thermometers.
+A no-lens thermometer doesn’tdoesn’tlens to focus the infrared radiation onto its sensors. ecause of this, they are more robust, less expensive, and smaller than other Infrared Heat Gun Thermometers.

-They do, however, have the considerable drawback of having a distance to target ratio of 1:1 or lower.
+However, they have the considerable drawback of having a distance-to-target ratio of 1:1 or lower.

-This means you’ll have to get your no-lens thermometer as close to the surface you are scanning to get an accurate reading.
-Not ideal when you’re trying to measure the temperature of a screaming hot grill.
+This means you’ll you’llo get your no-lens thermometer close to the surface you are scanning to get an accurate reading. ot ideal when you’re you’re to measure the temperature of a screaming hot grill.

-This lack of ability to get a temperature reading at range makes a no-lens thermometer far less useful to a pitmaster than ones with a fresnel or mica lens.
+This lack of ability to get a temperature reading at range makes a no-lens thermometer far less helpful to a pitmaster than ones with a Fresnel or mica lens.

-Fresnel lens thermometers use a plastic lens that is more durable than a mica lens but has a narrower temperature range.
-If you are buying a fresnel lens thermometer.
+Fresnel Renselermometers use a plastic lens that is more durable than a mica lens but has a narrower temperature range if you buy a Fresnel lens thermometer.

 Always check that its temperature range exceeds the maximum temperature you might want to bring your grill up to, so you can get an accurate reading of how hot your grill plates are.

-Mica lens thermometers are the most accurate, have the highest temperature range, and can produce the most accurate readings at a distance with their 20:1 distance to target ratios.
+Mica lens t ICAmeters are the most accurate, have the highest temperature range, and can produce the most accurate readings at a distance with their 20:1 distance to target ratios.

-They are, however, expensive and far more fragile than a fresnel lens.
-As a general rule, the fact that your mica lens infrared thermometer can measure temperatures above 1,000°C from 20 feet away isn’t going to come up that often at a cookout, so it’s probably best to stick with the more durable fresnel lens.
+They are, however, expensive and far more fragile than a Fresnel lens. s a general rule, the fact that your mica lens infrared thermometer can measure temperatures above 1,000°C from 20 feet away doesn’tdoesn’tp that often at a cookout, so it’s prit’sly best to stick with the more durable Fresnel lens.

 Misconceptions about Infrared Thermometers

-They use a laser to measure temperature – The laser you see being emitted by your infrared thermometer is just a guide.
-The thermopile inside the device is doing the actual temperature measuring.
+They use a laser to measure temperature. he laser you see emitted by yTher infrared thermometer is just a guide. he thermopile inside the device measures the actual temperature.

-They can measure internal food temperatures – Unfortunately, this isn’t true.
-An infrared thermometer only reads the surface temperature of whatever material you are pointing it at.
+They can measure internal food temperatures. nfortunately, this isn’t tisn’t n infrared thermometer only reads the surface temperature of whatever material you point at.

-They work very well for telling the temperature of cooking surfaces and liquids, but you’ll need a probe thermometer if you want to know the internal temperature of meat, for example.
+They work very well for telling the temperature of cooking surfaces and liquids, but you’ll you’ll probe thermometer if you want to know the internal temperature of meat, for example.

-This is why we like the Thermapen IR because it gives you the option to measure internal food temperatures with a probe as well as infrared temperature.
+ThWeike the Thermapen IR: becauset allows you to measure internal food temperatures with a probe and infrared temperature.

-They can read temperatures on any surface – As we mentioned earlier, infrared laser thermometers struggle with surfaces that have a low emissivity rating, like aluminum or polished steel.
+They can read temperatures on any surface – As mentioned earlier, infrared laser thermometers struggle with surfaces with low emissivity ratings, like aluminum or polished steel.

-Just because infrared thermometers only measure surface temperature, doesn’t mean they aren’t super handy in the kitchen.
+Just because infrared thermometers only measure surface temperature doesn’tdoesn’they aren’t aren’tin the kitchen.

 Here a few ways to use your infrared thermometer in the kitchen: